PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `fence.i`        | `Synchronize the instruction and data streams`                                                                                   |
 : RV32I - "RV32I Base Integer Instruction Set"

+The RV32I table details the base integer instruction set for the 32-bit RISC-V architecture, encompassing essential operations and functionalities supported at the machine level.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `ld`             | `Load 64-bit value from addr in rs1 plus 12-bit signed immediate and place sign-extended result into rd`                         |